jhancock532/Web-Technology/Frontend/site/readme.md

 ### Running the Server

 ## npm start
+Runs the server on localhost:3000.

+## npm run dev
 This command will run the server with nodemon so that HTML file updates cause server refreshes.

+## npm run prod
+This command will run the server using the production URLs for Strapi and our Express frontend.

 ## gulp
 This command will watch for updates to sass and javascript files, preprocessing them accordingly.